uniquetech/docker-joe/README.md

 open -a xquartz
 ```

-## To build the container with JOE_VERSION 1.11.5 or 1.12.9 using included python script.
+# To build the container with specific JOE_VERSION u can use the included python script.

 Install python